DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Daybreak
 "The sun always rises."
-- At the end of your next turn, deal 12 Fire damage to all enemies.
+- At the end of your next turn, deal 8 Fire damage to all enemies.
-- Skip your next turn.
+- You cannot gain Block until the end of your next turn.

 Cost:
 - 4 Fire Mana